-Since cheese is affected by different variables from its origin, its subsequent storage will also influence its final organoleptic characteristics (Fox et al., 2004).
+Since the cheese is affected by different variables from its origin, its subsequent storage will also influence its final organoleptic characteristics (Fox et al., 2004).
 This is how the conditions of humidity and temperature will directly affect the product as it happens in Cabrales, where the conditions of the caves in which they mature are special and have a specific micro-biota for the purpose.
 These conditions provide the unique characteristics of the cheese produced there (Consejo Regulador del Queso Cabrales, 1990).
-Because the Ecuadorian consumer has fresh cheese, cheese and mozzarella cheese (NTE-INEN-1528, 2012) whose storage time is short, the correct storage and maintenance of the cold chain will allow the product not to lose its characteristics desired in the market.
+Because the Ecuadorian consumer has fresh cheeses, cheeses and mozzarella cheeses (NTE-INEN-1528, 2012) whose storage time is short, the correct storage and maintenance of the cold chain will allow the product to not lose its characteristics desired in the market.